marionzr/nzr.orm/README.md

 The ForeignKeyAttribute extends ColumnAttribute and has the following properties:
 * Name: used to override the column name.
 * Order: used to specify the column order.
 This option is currently used only by KeyAttributes that extends the ColumnAttribute.
+* Serialize: used to indicate that the property should be serialized as json before inserting.

 #### KeyAttribute
 The ForeignKeyAttribute extends ColumnAttribute and is used to decorate one or more properties as the primary key.
 It is only needed if the class has two or more properties as primary keys or, as described for ColumnAttribute, the column name doesn't follow any of the supported naming styles that allow the auto-mapping.